This explains why the FHA and now Fannie and Freddie offer loans with down payments as low as 3.5% and 3%, respectively.

 There are a variety of rules, but no purchase is necessary to take part.
 You must be 18 years old and reside in the 50 United States or DC.
 Good luck!

 In related news, Realtor.com released its first ever “Mortgage Affordability Report” today.
 It found that Detroit ranks #1 in affordability with 30-year fixed-rate mortgage purchases expected to require just 13.2% of median income.
 Renters in the Motor City are predicted to spend 26% of income on rent this year.

 Conversely, homes in the San Francisco area will require a whopping 72% of median income, making them out of reach for most.
 There, renting is expected to require just 40.9% of income.

 Interestingly, the national mortgage-to-income ratio is predicted to be 27.6% this year, while the rent-to-income ratio is slated to be 29.5%.
-So it’s more expensive to rent in many cases, though without the means for a down payment, many renters won’t have a choice but to continue renting.
+So it’s more expensive to rent than own in many cases, though without the means for a down payment, many renters won’t have a choice but to continue renting.